-teachers will reinforce them in a range of ways, e.g. placing posters of the rules on classroom walls and providing regular verbal reminders of the routines.
+To support pupils' continued awareness and understanding of classroom rules and routines, teachers will reinforce them in a range of ways, e.g. placing posters of the rules on classroom walls and providing regular verbal reminders of the routines.
 Teachers will also ensure that classroom rules and routines remain consistent and are practised throughout the year to create a more productive and enjoyable environment.

 At the beginning of the school year, once the classroom rules have been devised, pupils will be provided with a Classroom Rules Agreement which they are required to read and sign.
-All rules outlined in the Classroom Rules Agreement elsewhere on the school premises and outside of the school teachers will ensure that pupils understand this.
+All rules outlined in the Classroom Rules Agreement are applicable to pupils' behaviour elsewhere on the school premises and outside of the school - teachers will ensure that pupils understand this.